OutSystems/docs-product/src/develop/security/end-user-manage/end-user-authentication/configure-azuread.md

 * Check the [SAML Message Logs page](configure-saml.md#logs) for detailed information on Azure AD messages exchanged for end user authentication.

 * Use the same method for [accessing the Users application when you're locked out](configure-saml.md#locked-access) due to incorrect configuration settings in end user authentication.

+## Renew Azure AD Certificate

+To renew a SAML signing certificate that is about to expire, complete the following steps:

+1. Create the new signing certificate or upload your own in **Azure AD Admin Center**.
+1. Update the **Certificate** field on the Users page.
+1. Set the new certificate as **Active** in **Azure AD Admin Center**.

+For more information about renewing SAML signing certificates, refer to the [Tutorial: Manage certificates for federated single sign-on](https://learn.microsoft.com/en-us/entra/identity/enterprise-apps/tutorial-manage-certificates-for-federated-single-sign-on#create-a-new-certificate).

+[!NOTE]
+Restarting the service is unnecessary once you renew the SAML signing certificate.

+When updating a SAML signing certificate, there is always some downtime.
+This happens because there are two simultaneously **active** signing certificates.
+From the moment you upload the new certificate to the Users page and set the new certificate as **Active** in **Azure AD Admin Center**, there will be a short period when SAML requests fail due to an invalid signature.
+However, you can significantly minimize downtime if you already have the new certificate in **Azure AD Admin Center**.
+This only applies if you upload your own certificate.
+If you use an Azure AD certificate, this does not apply as you create the certificate in **Azure AD Admin Center**.